 Best for:

-If you’re between sizes or widths, fit matters more than model.
+If you are between sizes or widths, the correct fit matters more than the model itself.

-Even the right HOKA won’t help if you:
+Even the best HOKA model won’t help if these mistakes happen:

 Reality check:

-Foot pain usually comes from fit and adaptation errors, not bad shoes.
+Most foot pain problems come from fit mistakes and adaptation issues, not bad shoes.

 Q1: Are HOKA shoes good for plantar fasciitis?